A responsible party and/or insured party who is not necessarily the patient.

 What is an EOB?

-What service almost always requires an authorization?
+The service that almost always requires an authorization from insurance?

-What is Inpatient
+What is Inpatient?

-What is $100.
+What is the chargemaster?

 The amount that an insurance policy holder has to pay out of pocket before the insurance begins paying?